Skip to main content

 Map showing Cambodia, Cook Island, Fiji, Tonga, Niue, Samoa Tokelau, Kiribati, Tuvalu, Vanuatu, The Solomon Islands, Nauru, The Marshall Islands, Federated States of Micronesia, Papua New, Guinea, Palau, Timor-Leste, Indonesia, Brunei, Philippines, Vietnam, Cambodia, Malaysia, Singapore, Thailand, Myanmar, Laos PDR.

-Since July 2016, CCTCP has funded 146 cyber cooperation and capacity building initiatives worth $68.4 million in 24 ODA-eligible countries across Southeast Asia and the Pacific to continue uplifting cyber resilience in the region.
+Between 2016-2024, under the Cyber and Critical Tech Cooperation Program (CCTCP), DFAT funded 156 cyber cooperation and capacity building initiatives worth $71.9 million in 24 ODA-eligible countries the region to uplift cyber resilience in the region.

-The Australian Government is refocusing the Cyber and Critical Technology Cooperation Program to provide more targeted, impactful and sustainable capacity building initiatives for enduring cyber resilience in Southeast Asia and the Pacific to ensure regional governments are better positioned to prevent or respond to cyber incidents.
+DFAT has refocused CCTCP to provide more targeted, impactful and sustainable capacity building initiatives for enduring cyber resilience in Southeast Asia and the Pacific to ensure regional governments are better positioned to prevent and respond to cyber incidents.

 • partnering with the US in Palau to provide support following cyber incidents in early 2024.
 Australian support includes a vulnerability assessment on key parts of Palau's Government network and provision of a private sector expert as a Cyber Security Advisor;

-• delivering cyber security exercising in countries across the Pacific, to improve incident response resilience and the knowledge and capability of participating Pacific governments;
+• delivering cyber security exercising in countries across the Pacific and Southeast Asia, to improve incident response resilience and the knowledge and capability of participating governments;

 • strengthening cyber capability in Laos through partnering with its government to enhance cyber incidence response, uplift cyber awareness and training of its workforces, and build cyber security resilience;